agc93/project-sicario/docs/content/en/templating/variables.md

 weight: 33
 ---

-This is a little more niche and mostly just used to save time while _building_ patches, but Sicario also supports storing and retrieving variables in templates.
+This is a little more niche and mostly just used to save time while _building_ patches, but {{< shortName >}} also supports storing and retrieving variables in templates.

 ### Defining Variables